<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 PyTorch is used because it makes it easy for beginners to learn and develop deep learning models while still offering the performance required for large-scale workloads.
 Here are some of the major reasons why PyTorch has become so popular:

-- Dynamic computation graphs: PyTorch uses a define-by-run approach, meaning computation graphs are created dynamically as the code executes.
-This makes it easier to debug models, experiment with new architectures and modify logic on the fly, something that’s especially valuable during research and prototyping.
+• Dynamic computation graphs: PyTorch uses a define-by-run approach, meaning computation graphs are created dynamically as the code executes.
+This makes it easier to debug models, experiment with new architectures and modify logic on the fly — especially valuable during research and prototyping.

-- Strong support for GPUs: PyTorch supports CUDA that enables models to run efficiently on GPUs with minimal code changes.
+• Strong support for GPUs: PyTorch supports CUDA, enabling models to run efficiently on GPUs with minimal code changes.
 This makes it suitable for training large neural networks and handling compute-intensive workloads.

-- Research-friendly yet production-ready: PyTorch started as a research-focused framework, but it has evolved significantly.
-With tools like TorchScript, PyTorch now supports model optimisation and deployment, making it practical for production environments as well.
+• Research-friendly yet production-ready: PyTorch started as a research-focused framework but has evolved significantly.
+With tools like TorchScript, it now supports model optimisation and deployment, making it practical for production environments as well.

 What are the Features of PyTorch